Top 10 Bizarre, Unusual and Weird Plants

 Black Tree Aeonium

 Tight rosettes of leaves high atop narrow, gently crooking stalks: Even without the murky coloration, the black tree aeonium smacks of the Gothic.
-But this perennial craves bright light and warmth, so be prepared to bring it in for winter.
+But this perennial craves bright light and warmth, so be prepared to bring it indoors for winter.

 Why we love it: Black tree aeonium doesn’t bloom easily, but when it does, the breathtaking contrast of yellow flowers against the dark leaves makes all the effort worthwhile.